OfficialLambdax/_storageS-UDF/README.md

 - _storageAL is only good for when you need to constantly iterate through somewhat static lists (Fastest GetElements method).
 - _storageALRapid is a set of special functions to add elements extremly fast to a AL list (faster then _storageOL) to fasten the creation of large arrays.

 Storage methods are not compatible with each other.
-But methods can easiely be changed to another with CTRL+H, to a degree.
+But methods can easiely be replaced to another with CTRL+H, to a degree.

 ======================= Data Storage methods ======================